Frankdias92/go-playground/GuesGame/doc.md

-Let's break down the provided Go code step by step to understand its structure, functionality, and logic.
+# Guessing Game

 This code implements a simple number guessing game where the user has to guess a randomly generated number between 0 and 100.

 ## Code Breakdown